kubernetes/website/content/en/blog/_posts/2018-09-19-network-bootable-farm-with-ltsp.md

 OK, now when our docker-image with ltsp-server, kernel, initramfs and squashed rootfs fully prepared we can run deployment with it.

 We can do that as usual, but one more thing is networking.
-Unfortunately we can't run kubernetes service as usual for our deployment, because during the boot our nodes are not part of kubernetes cluster and they requires ExternalIP, but Kubernetes is always enable NAT for ExternalIPs, and there is no way for disable this behavior.
+Unfortunately we can't use standard kubernetes service for our deployment, because during the boot our nodes are not part of kubernetes cluster and they requires ExternalIP, but Kubernetes is always enable NAT for ExternalIPs, and there is no way for disable this behavior.

 For now I have two ways for avoid this: use `hostNetwork: true` or use [pipework](https://github.com/dreamcat4/docker-images/blob/master/pipework/3.%20Examples.md#kubernetes), the second option will also provide you redundancy because, in case of failure, IP will be moved with the pod to another node, unfortunately pipework is not native and less secure method.
 If you have some better option for that please let me know.